 1. You will save time on rescheduling.

-Resource planning is a never-ending process with changes after changes.
+Resource scheduling is a never-ending process with changes after changes.
 Some adjustments are small and only take a minute to implement, others take more time.
 Shifting an entire project or even a part of it without the new feature is one of the latter.
 However, with the update, it will only take a minute.

 2. There will be less manual errors.